polterguy/rosetta/README.md

 configured to run in *"thread-pool"* mode, with 128 threads.
 It has sane values for timeouts, preventing malicious and/or badly written clients to lock up resources on your server, by creating requests that never finishes.

-## Future plans

-Implement support for all HTTP verbs, PUT, DELETE, POST and OPTIONS, in addition to Basic Authentication.
-A custom verb is also being considered; LIST.
-The idea, is to allow you to control your files, on your server, through standardized HTTP verbs, turning your box, into a *"publishing box"* or a *"content management system"*, based upon the standard verbs from HTTP, allowing you to publish new content, and manage your content, from anything you wish.

 ## License